 Consumer cooperatives are firms owned by their customers.
-Although their organizational form should commit these firms to not exploit their market power, in practice weak governance may allow managers to pursue other objectives.
+Although their organizational form should commit these firms not to exploit their market power, in practice, weak governance may allow managers to pursue other objectives.
 Using data and a structural model, we test whether consumer cooperatives in the Italian supermarket industry act as profit-maximizing firms.
 We find no significant deviations from profit maximization.
-However, even a mild degree of internalization of consumer welfare by the cooperatives that we study would yield consumer welfare gains comparable to the regulatory advantages that they enjoy.
+Based on a counterfactual exercise, even a mild degree of internalization of consumer welfare by the cooperatives that we study would yield consumer welfare gains comparable to the regulatory advantages they enjoy.